10-Q 1 svbl-20240731.htm FORM 10-Q

 Credit risk is the risk that the counterparty to a financial instrument will cause a financial loss for the Company by failing to discharge its obligations.
 To mitigate exposure to credit risk on financial assets, the Company has established policies to ensure the liquidity of funds and ensure that counterparties demonstrate acceptable levels of creditworthiness.

 The Company also maintains cash in bank accounts in Mexico.
 These accounts are denominated in the local currency and are considered uninsured.
-As of January 31, 2024 and 2023, the U.S. dollar equivalent balance for these accounts was $24,828 and $23,183, respectively.
+As of July 31, 2024 and 2023, the U.S. dollar equivalent balance for these accounts was $74,400 and $nil, respectively.

 Other receivables, accounts receivable and due from related party comprise receivable from GST refunds, Bench Walk and a related party.
 Receivable balances are monitored on an ongoing basis with the result that the Company’s exposure to impairment is not significant.
-At January 31, 2024 and 2023, none of the Company’s receivables are impaired.
+At July 31, 2024 and 2023, none of the Company’s receivables are impaired.
+All receivables are normally settled between 30 to 90 days.

 Liquidity Risk